metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_service_scrape_v1beta1_manifest.md

 Optional:

-- `node` (Boolean) Node instructs vmagent to add node specific metadata from service discoveryValid for roles: pod, endpoints, endpointslice.
+- `node` (Boolean) Node instructs vmagent to add node specific metadata from service discovery Valid for roles: pod, endpoints, endpointslice.

 <a id="nestedatt--spec--endpoints--authorization"></a>